United-Lands/UnitedDungeons/README.md

 These four commands use the current player position:
 - `location` - moves the dungeon center location
 - `exitLocation` - sets the dungeon entrance/exit location at the player's position.
 Also sets the direction the player will be looking after `/ud warp`
-- `chestPosition` - sets the position where a reward chest will spawn when the dungeon is completed
+- `rewardDropLocation` - sets the position where a reward chest will spawn when the dungeon is completed
-- `platePosition` - sets the position where a pressure plate will spawn when the dungeon is completed

 These commands are independent of the player's position:
 - `description <text>` - sets the description of the dungeon.